siefkenj/IBLODEs/book/typst/modules/module4.typ

 }

 But, there is one solution that is qualitatively different: $h(t)=0$.
 Indeed, the function $h(t)=0$ satisfies $h'(t)=0$, and so is a solution to the differential equation.
-It is the _equilibrium solution_ to the differential equation corresponding to the leaf resting on the ground (and not actually falling at all).
+It is the _equilibrium solution_ to the differential equation corresponding to the leaf resting on the ground (not actually falling at all).

 #v(1em)